 Securing a Business Loan with a Personal Guarantee

 Where the business has no collateral of its own to offer, it is still possible to gain business finance via the use of a personal guarantee.

-These documents allow a member of the company (often a director) to offer a personal asset (often a house) as loan guarantee.
-While these can be a useful means of securing finance, they are also a risky thing to put one’s name to since, should the business become insolvent, it can place your family house on the line.
+These documents allow a company member (often a director) to offer a personal asset (often a house) as a loan guarantee.
+While these can be a useful means of securing finance, they are also risky to put one’s name to since, should the business become insolvent, it can place your family’s house on the line.

-We also recommend the use of personal guarantee insurance should your secured loan necessitate a personal guarantee.
+We also recommend using personal guarantee insurance should your secured loan necessitate a personal guarantee.

 Where the loans are for limited companies, they are regulated by the FCA.

 Individuals and sole traders can borrow from unregulated lenders, however.